Back to blog

 Step 5: Obtain Certificates and File Forms

-Step 6: Document Everything
+Step 6: Documentation

-Step 7: Review Annually
+Step 7: Annual Review

-The US taxes its citizens on worldwide income regardless of where they live.
-And the "savings clause" in nearly every US treaty allows the US to tax its own citizens as if the treaty didn't exist.
+The US taxes citizens on worldwide income regardless of residence, and the "savings clause" in nearly every US treaty preserves this primary US right.

 • Foreign tax credits to offset US tax liability